-Of the hundreds of fig varieties grown, the amber-colored Calimyrna, from California, is most common in the United States.
-This is the kind we've used in our recipes.
+The amber-colored Calimyrna, from California, is most common fig grown in the United States.
+This is the kind we've used in our recipe.
 Black Mission figs, which are a little less sweet, are also widely available.

 - 1 package (10 ounces) dried Calimyrna figs, stemmed and cut into 1/4-inch pieces (about 1 3/4 cups)

 In a medium saucepan, combine figs with sugar and 1 1/2 cups water; bring to a boil.
 Reduce heat; simmer, covered, until most of liquid has evaporated and figs are easily pierced with the tip of a sharp paring knife, about 20 minutes.